TaygaHoshi/tt-project/Lists/List of Special Actions.md

 	This action is considered a weapon attack.

 # Improved Aiming
-**Activation time:** Action
+**Activation time:** Special
 **Requirements:**
 	Any bow.
 	You haven't moved this turn.
 **Explanation:**
-	Your movement speed drops to zero.
+	Your movement speed drops to zero for this turn.
-	As a part of this action, you can use any bow attack affected by Unsteady Aiming.
-This attack does not gain the penalty from Unsteady Aiming.
+	As a part any bow attack affected by Unsteady Aiming, you can activate this ability.
+That attack does not gain the penalty from Unsteady Aiming.

 # Charge
 **Activation time:** Full-turn action